Pseudogap phase and fractionalization: Predictions for Josephson junction setup: Results

-Next, we solve the Eqns.~(\ref{eq:m5-1}-\ref{eq:m8-1}) numerically for an AC-voltage of the same form but a finite $t_0,t_1$ and track the evolution of the Shapiro spikes.
-In Fig.~(\ref{Fig:fig7}b) we present the results for $t_0=0.01,t_1=0.001$, i.e., a small entanglement between the two orders leading to a weak PDW state.
-We see that multiple weak peaks emerge as soon as the entanglement between the two orders is turned on.
-Such extra peaks get stronger as the overlap between the charge, and SC order becomes large in Fig.~(\ref{Fig:fig7}c).
-Finally, for a strong fractionalized PDW state, the Shapiro spikes appear at different DC-voltage than the integer multiple of $\omega$.
-Therefore, our calculations suggest that additional DC-current peaks in the inverse Josephson junction setup will strongly favor fractionalized PDW scenario.
-However, for a competing order scenario, the Shapiro spikes will remain robust.
+Next, we solve the Eqns.~(\ref{eq:m5-1}-\ref{eq:m8-1}) numerically for an AC-voltage of the same form but a finite $t_{0},t_{1}$ and track the evolution of the Shapiro steps.
+In Fig.~(\ref{Fig:fig7}b) we present the results for $t_{0}=0.1,t_{1}=0.01$, i.e., a small entanglement between the two orders leading to a weak PDW state.
+We find that the Shapiro steps become broader as soon as the entanglement between the two orders is turned on.
+New steps start to appear as the overlap between the charge and SC order increases in Fig.~(\ref{Fig:fig7}c).
+Finally, for a strong entanglement between the two orders, some steps appear at different DC-voltage than the integer multiple of $\omega$.
+Interestingly, in Fig.~(\ref{Fig:fig7}d), the first integer Shapiro step at $U=1$ is thoroughly washed away as new step-like feature forms at $U=1/2$.
+Therefore, our calculations suggest that additional fractional Shapiro steps in the inverse Josephson junction setup will strongly favor the PDW scenario.
+However, the conventional nature of voltage-current characteristics will manifest for a competing order scenario.